anfelespitia/FRT-UDACITY/README.md

-Feed Reader Testing
+## Feed Reader Testing
-This was completed as a project within Udacity's Front-End Web Developer Nanodegree program.

-A web-based application that reads RSS feeds was provided.
-The original developer had begun to run a couple basic tests, but quit without finishing the app's test suite.
-The challenge in this project was to practice test-driven development by using Jasmine to write tests against the pre-existing application.
-These test the underlying business logic of the application as well as the event handling and DOM manipulation.

-Feed Reader screenshot
+This project demonstrates the use of the JAsmine framework for JAvaScript testing using the vehicle of a completed feed reader.

 ## How to View This Page
 Clone or download this repository, then open index.html in your browser after starting a simple web server.